How Older Adults Can Get Started With Exercise

 - By the end of this week, I will talk with my friend about exercising with me a couple of times a week.

 - In the next two weeks, I will make sure I have the shoes and comfortable clothes I need to start walking for exercise.

 After you write down your short-term goals, you can go on to identify your long-term goals.
 Focus on where you want to be in six months, a year, or two years from now.
 Long-term goals also should be realistic, personal, and important to you.
 Here are a few examples:

 - By this time next year, I will swim one mile three times a week.

 - Next summer, I will be able to play pitch and catch with my grandchildren.

 - In six months, I will have my blood pressure under control by increasing my physical activity and following my doctor’s advice.

 Some people find that writing an exercise and physical activity plan helps them keep their promise to be active, while some people can plunge into a new project without planning ahead.
 If you choose to make a plan, be sure the plan is realistic for you to do, especially as you gain experience in how to be active.
 You might even make a contract with a friend or family member to carry out your plan.
 Involving another person can help you keep your commitment.

 Regularly review and update your plan and long-term goals so that you can build on your success.
 Adjust your plan as you progress or if your schedule changes.
-You may find that things like vacation or illness can interrupt your physical activity routine.
+You may find that things like vacations or illness can interrupt your physical activity routine.
 Don’t get discouraged!
 You can start exercising again and be successful.
 You can use a Weekly Exercise and Physical Activity Plan (PDF, 345K) to write down your activities.